JenniferShola/JenniferShola.github.io/_posts/2020-10-28-azure-computing-costs.md

 While it's possible to unite the code in a git repo, it's likely better to have two separate flows depending on the processing power needed to process your machine learning project.
 The best way to handle multiple hardware configurations would be to isolate the application from the environment through the use of containers.

-The configuration specifics and details on the structure we created is explained further [here](https://github.com/JenniferShola/deep-learning-starter).
+The configuration specifics and details on the structure we created is explained further (updated link coming soon).

 #### Last Note on Azure